 TWIGS auditions are held each spring for the upcoming school year.
-Auditions for the 2020-21 school year will be held April/May 2020.
+Auditions for the 2020-21 school year will be held May 4-9, 2020.

 Please also review our curriculum offerings.